 When one considers the innovations in outdoor navigation that have taken hold over the last two decades, it should come as no surprise that change is also on the horizon for the great indoors.
 It is only a matter of time before the GPS-enabled outdoor experiences that we have come to expect will be complemented by similar interactions with our indoor environments as well.
 Intelligent wayfinding and proximity-based messaging shouldn’t - and soon, won’t - cease when you walk through the doors of a building.

-Enterprise organizations are in an especially powerful position to not only lead the charge in reshaping the world via indoor intelligent connectivity, but also to capitalize on those changes as early adopters.
-In this guide, we’re going to cover off:
+Enterprise organizations are in an especially powerful position to not only lead the charge in reshaping the world via intelligent indoor connectivity, but also to capitalize on those changes as early adopters.
+In this guide, we’re going to cover:

 - definitions around indoor intelligence and smart building technologies;

-- and outline what the first steps are to laying the foundation for smarter buildings.
+- and outline what the first steps are to laying the foundation for smarter buildings with indoor maps.

 As with any other emerging industry, the hype around smart spaces has helped generate an abundance of buzzwords and jargon that can overcomplicate the key concepts.
 It’s important that we look beyond the buzz and establish a solid comprehension of the key terms to understand what exactly is going on in the world of indoor intelligence and connectivity.

 Indoor mapping is the process of converting floor plans into digital, interactive representations of indoor spaces.
 Indoor maps leverage business rules, localization and the IoT to enable users to visualize spatial data, creating real-time ‘indoor location intelligence.’